Jawonlaya/TryHackMe-Projects/CTF_Rooms/Log Operations.md

 - How are you going to store collected logs?
 - `Is there a standard, process, legislation, or law that you must comply with due to the data you log?`
 - How are you going to protect the logs?
-- How are you going to analyse collected logs?
+- How are you going to analyze collected logs?
 - Do you have enough resources and workforce to do logging?
 - Do you have enough budget to plan, implement, and maintain logging?